 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol (e) safe access and escape routes are included where appropriate, as part of an agreed emergency plan."
 National planning practice guidance relating to flood risk was last updated in August 2022.
 Depending on the scale and location of any development coming forward under Policy N1, national policy may require the proposal to be accompanied by a flood risk assessment.
 If completed in line with national policy and guidance, this will avoid any adverse impacts on flood risk to property and people.
 A neutral impact is therefore registered.
-However, to reflect national policy requirements, it is recommended Policy N1 is amended to reflect up to date national policy set out in the NPPF 2021 and national practice guidance available at https://www.gov.uk/guidance/flood-risk-and-coastal-change relating to flood risk.
-Development proposals should also be informed by the Scarborough Borough and Ryedale Level 1 Strategic Flood Risk Assessment (November 2021) when considering potential future flood risks to development and land use.
-Suggested additional wording to include in the policy is: Residential development or other highly or more vulnerable uses will not be supported in this location.
-Depending on the scale and location of the development in relation to the flood risk zones , a flood risk assessment (FRA), may be required.
-The FRA should be informed by flood risk modelling set out in the latest available published Strategic Flood Risk Assessment applicable to the plan area and should demonstrate the proposal meets the requirements (including the undertaking of the sequential test) and up to date guidance set out in the NPPF and national planning practice guidance SEA 13: To 1.
-Does the policy The site covered by Policy N1 lies in the Norton on Derwent conservation area.
-However = conserve and conserve or there are no statutorily listed buildings in this area.
-The conservation area itself is a where appropriate enhance the heritage asset.
+SEA 13: To conserve and where appropriate enhance the significance 25 of the historical and cultural 1.
+Does the policy conserve or enhance the significance of the designated heritage asset?
+1. The site covered by Policy N1 lies in the Norton on Derwent conservation area.
+However there are no statutorily listed buildings in this area.
+The conservation area itself is a heritage asset.
 The current site includes vegetated open land and an area of hardcore.

-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol enhance the significance 25 of the historical and cultural significance of the designated heritage asset?
 There is no reason why a regeneration scheme envisaged under this policy would not conserve or enhance the conservation area, given other planning policies that would apply.
-There is a therefore a neutral impact registered here environment.
+There is a therefore a neutral impact registered here = environment.
 2. Does the policy conserve or enhance the significance of the non-designated heritage assets?
 2. There are no known non-designated heritage assets in this area.
-0 SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
+0 SEA 14: To encourage the use of renewable resources and the development of renewable energy Does the policy facilitate the delivery of renewable energy schemes?
 There is no relationship between this policy and this SEA objective.
 The policy neither encourages or discourages the use of renewable resources and the development of renewable energy sources.
-0 SEA 15: To make the most efficient use of land 1.
-Does the policy focus development towards previously developed land.
-Does the policy focus on maximising efficient uses of land?
-1. N1 is partly previously developed land.
-A positive impact is registered here as it directs development to previously developed land. +
+0